Entomophagy in humans: Sustainability and environmental benefits

+To realize systemic environmental benefits, it is also crucial to consider the economic and scalability factors.
+However, the insect-based protein industry has struggled to demonstrate positive outcomes in these areas.
+Economically, the sector remains heavily reliant on public funding, with several commercial failures highlighting these challenges.
+For example, the Canadian company Aspire Food Group, which received over $35 million in public support, laid off 66% of its workforce in November 2024.
+Similarly, the French company Ÿnsect, despite securing €600 million in investment (half of which came from public funds), went into receivership in March 2025, according to its co-founder.
+Additionally, the cost of insect-based feed remains significantly higher than traditional alternatives, with prices estimated to be 2 to 10 times more expensive than conventional feeds like fish meal or soybean meal.
+This economic vulnerability is further exacerbated in Europe, where the colder climate and higher labor costs reduce competitiveness compared to tropical regions like Southeast Asia, where insect farming benefits from more favorable temperatures (25-30°C) for insect growth.

 According to the United Nations Food and Agriculture Organization (FAO), animal agriculture makes a "very substantial contribution" to climate change, air pollution, land, soil and water degradation, land use concerns, deforestation and the reduction of biodiversity.
 The high growth and intensity of animal agriculture has caused ecological damage worldwide; with meat production predicted to double from now to 2050, maintaining the status quo's environmental impact would demand a 50 percent reduction of impacts per unit of output.
 As the FAO states, animal livestock "emerges as one of the top two or three most significant contributors to the most serious environmental problems, at every scale from local to global."
 Some researchers argue that establishing sustainable production systems will depend upon a large-scale replacement of traditional livestock with edible insects; such a shift would require a major change in Western perceptions of edible insects, pressure to conserve remaining habitats, and an economic push for food systems that incorporate insects into the supply chain.